lakshaytyagi111/my-main-PROJECT/README.md

 # Info
- This is not an AI but done with basic pyhton but i am aiming to make it more advance in future.
+ This is not an AI but done with basic python.

  When you first start it, you will need password --> HelloWorld
 # clone it